natev51/jettl/TO SORT/2 Notes.md

 Best Practice: Instead of helper loops, it is encouraged to spawn a child actor that acts as a helper loop.
-Fhis maintains a single loop within an actor.
+This maintains a single loop within an actor.
 This emphasizes to not branch the actor object to different loops.

 ---